Angeliki Laiou

 Angeliki E. Laiou (Αγγελική Λαΐου; Athens, 6 April 1941 – Boston, 11 December 2008) was a Greek-American Byzantinist and politician.
 She taught at the University of Louisiana, Harvard University, Brandeis University, and Rutgers University.
 She was the Dumbarton Oaks Professor of Byzantine Studies at Harvard University from 1981 until her death.
 From 2000 to 2002, she was also a member of the Hellenic Parliament for the Panhellenic Socialist Movement (PASOK): she served as Deputy Secretary of Foreign Affairs for six months in 2000.

 Early life and education

 Laiou was born in Athens on 6 April 1941 to a Greek family from Agios Gergios in Boeotia, Greece.
-She studied at the Athens College and continued her studies in the Philosophy School of the University of Athens (1958–59), where she studied under the Greek Byzantinist Dionysios Zakythinos, who awakened her interest in the Byzantine Empire.
+She studied at Athens College and continued her studies in the Philosophy School of the University of Athens (1958–59), where she studied under the Greek Byzantinist Dionysios Zakythinos, who awakened her interest in the Byzantine Empire.
 She moved to Brandeis University from where she graduated with her BA in 1961, and completed a post-graduate course and received her PhD from Harvard University in 1966, under the supervision of Robert Lee Wolff, one of the leading historians of the Crusades.
 Her doctoral thesis became the basis for her first book, published in 1972 as Constantinople and the Latins: The Foreign Policy of Andronicus II, 1282–1328.